-- 32.0 Prior to working with residents, all staff must receive an orientation outlining the program's purpose, a description of all policies and procedures, a review of individual assigned duties and responsibilities. - 32.1 At a minimum, the orientation session should also review the following policies and procedures: grievance policies and procedures, child abuse and exploitation policies and procedures, reporting requirements for suspected cases of child abuse and sexual exploitation, diseases and serious injuries, procedures for handling medical emergencies, and managing use of medications by residents in care, infection control policies and procedures, appropriate behavior management and emergency safety interventions, and privacy and confidentiality of residents. - 32.2 All employees who provide direct care to residents should receive a minimum of twenty-four (24) hours of annual training that is targeted toward enhancing the outcomes and success of the constituent population served. - 32.3 Child Care Workers and Life Coach/HSP must be trained by the provider in the following content areas within sixty (60) days of hire: - appropriate relationships with youth - staff boundaries - knowledge of adolescents and adolescent development - development of engagement skills
+- 32.0 Prior to working with residents, all staff must receive an orientation outlining the program's purpose, a description of all policies and procedures, a review of individual assigned duties and responsibilities. - 32.1 At a minimum, the orientation session should also review the following policies and procedures: grievance policies and procedures, child abuse and exploitation policies and procedures, reporting requirements for suspected cases of child abuse and sexual exploitation, diseases and serious injuries, procedures for handling medical emergencies, and managing use of medications by residents in care, infection control policies and procedures, appropriate behavior management and emergency safety interventions, and privacy and confidentiality of residents. - 32.2 All employees who provide direct care to residents should receive a minimum of twenty-four (24) hours of annual training that is targeted toward enhancing the outcomes and success of the constituent population served.
+Providers should regularly assess incidents and trends to determine when additional trainings are warranted.

+- 32.3 Child Care Workers and Life Coach/HSP must be trained by the provider in the following content areas within sixty (60) days of hire:

+- appropriate relationships with youth

+- staff boundaries

+- knowledge of adolescents and adolescent development

+- development of engagement skills

 - sexuality and pregnancy of adolescent females

 - accessing community resources

 - infant safe sleeping guidelines

 - competency with culturally diverse populations

 - conflict resolution and de-escalation

 - Motor vehicle "Hot Car" Safety (Reference DFCS Policy 10.1)

 - Communicating with youth

 - Developmental stages

 - Trauma informed care

 - Social media/internet safety

 - 32.4 Staff who serve in the caregiving or Life Coach role must maintain up to date certification in CPR training for infants, adolescents, and adults.